elenasacristan/treebooks/README.md

 26. Finally, I added additional syntax to the settings.py to use different code for the static and media storage depending on if we are in development or production.

-    I did this because before I was running collecstatic every time I updated to styles.css file and a consequence, I end up using up all my free tier allowance on S3.
+    I did this to avoid running collecstatic every time I did updates to the styles.css file (when working locally).

         # in development we keep the files locally